Mette Edvardsen: Other collaborations

-Work as a researcher and teacher
+Research and teaching

-Mette Edvardsen is a research fellow at the Kunsthøgskolen in Oslo, (Oslo National Academy of the Arts.
+Edvardsen is a research fellow at the Kunsthøgskolen in Oslo (Oslo National Academy of the Arts.
 Her research project, Writing in Space and Time, explores text and language as a raw material for dance practice.
 She also regularly hosts workshops, lectures and presentations of her work, including at the Jan van Eyck Academie, Maastricht (2009); Kunstakademiet i Tromsø (Academy of Contemporary Art and Creative Writing in Tromsø) (2010); Luca School of Arts, Ghent (2011); eXplore dance festival, Bucharest (2014); Reykjavik Dance Festival 2015 and the Kunstenfestivaldesarts, Brussels (2017).
 In 2016, she participated at the Brussels Kaaitheater also in The Permeable Stage, a 10-hour research event by choreographer / dancer Mette Ingvartsen dedicated to investigating the politics of sexuality and its proximal relations to privacy and the public sphere.